Alex23013/compilers/docs/semantic.md

-check_elements_types(list): check that all the elements of a list have the same type, returns boolean
+check_elements_types(list): check that all the elements of a list have the same type, returns boolean list_type(type): returns the type of the elements in the list

 ## Free Context Grammar
 1. `program`→ `list_instructions`